Physiotherapy for children

 Children with all levels of abilities can benefit from physiotherapy assessment and treatment, in particular, those who have the following difficulties or diagnoses:

-- Children with developmental delay and/or delayed motor milestones
+- Children and infants with developmental delay and/or delayed motor milestones

 - Difficulties with coordination and/or fine and gross motor control, including children with Developmental Coordination Disorder (DCD)